rs/zerolog/README.md

 // Output: {"time":1516134303,"level":"info","message":"hello world"}
 ```

-> It is very important to note that when using the **zerolog** chaining API, as is shown above (`log.Info().Msg("hello world"`), the chain must have either the `Msg` or `Msgf` method call.
+> It is very important to note that when using the **zerolog** chaining API, as shown above (`log.Info().Msg("hello world"`), the chain must have either the `Msg` or `Msgf` method call.
 If you forget to add either of these, the log will not occur and there is no compile time error to alert you of this.

 ### Contextual Logging